 They are overcharging, with fees often exceeding $1,000 for an exchange, and “add ons” that can get the bill even higher.

 They are making money trying to sell you a replacement, by selling their “lists” of exchanging taxpayers to salespeople trying to sell you replacement properties.
 And often the successful sale of a property earns the exchange facilitator even more fees.

-Our fee is a single, disclosed fee of $395 for the entire exchange.
-That’s it, there is never an additional or hidden fee.
+Our fee is a single, disclosed fee of $495 for the entire exchange.
+That’s it, there is never a hidden fee.
 Others charge wire fees, document preparation fees, and “miscellaneous” fees that can add up and create an unexpected bill.